Module: International Business

 Bachelor-level knowledge in marketing and (international) strategic management; basic understanding of market segmentation, modes of market entry, strategic management, pricing theory and marketing instruments.

 The previous knowledge which is required for this module is taught by e-learning modules.
-Students receive access data and former information regarding the online content after enrolment at TUHH.
+Students receive access data and information regarding the online learning module after enrolment at TUHH.

 The students will develop a thorough understanding of the following:

 - Selling to organizations and marketing strategies in B2B markets

 - Relevant theories, methods and tools for operational B2B marketing

 - Relevant theories for intercultural communication

 - the importance of globalization for firms and the challenges facing companies in the context of their international operations;

 - methods of measuring the internationalization degree of companies and the resulting practical implications;